UrbanDS/aric2020/README.md

 __Dr.
 Shima Mohebbi__ is an assistant professor in the Department of Systems Engineering and Operations Research at George Mason University (GMU).
 Prior to joining GMU, she was an assistant professor in the School of Industrial and Systems Engineering at the University of Oklahoma, and a visiting scholar in the University of Exeter’s Center for Water Systems, UK.
 Her research areas include game theory, hybrid simulation models, and interpretable data mining with applications in resilient infrastructure systems, healthcare systems, sustainable urban water systems, and smart cities.
 Her research is mainly supported by the NSF and the US DOT.
 She serves as a board director in the Modeling and Simulation Division of the Institute of Industrial and Systems Engineers, and an associate editor for the International Journal of Applied Logistics.

 __Dr.
 Guangtao Fu__ is a professor of water intelligence at the Centre for Water Systems, University of Exeter, UK.
 His research focuses on developing and applying computer models, data analytics and artificial intelligence algorithms to tackle urban water challenges related to urban flooding, water supply and urban wastewater management.
 He is a Royal Society Industry Fellow and Turing Fellow at the Alan Turing Institute.
 He has been the principal/co-investigator on more than 20 research projects funded by EU, EPSRC, British Council, Royal Society, and Royal Academy of Engineering.
 He has authored 140 scientific papers and received a number of awards including the 2014 ‘Quentin Martin Best Practice Oriented Paper’ award and 2018 ‘Best Research-Oriented Paper’ award both from the American Society of Civil Engineers.
 He was elected as a Fellow of the International Water Association (IWA) in July 2018 in recognition of his ‘distinguished contribution to the fields of water science, technology and management’ in the words of IWA.

+### Objective

+Following our success in ARIC 2019, the *3rd International Workshop on Advances on Resilient and Intelligent Cities (ARIC 2020)* will bring together researchers and practitioners from different disciplines to address the challenges of integrating computing, analytics, public health research, infrastructure resilience and urban sciences in building intelligent and resilient cities that can withstand the impacts of future pandemics and extreme events.
+This workshop will provide a platform to discuss research areas and issues in modeling urban design by considering sensor technology, edge computing, interactive visualization, modeling and simulation, and advanced data analytics in the context of the current pandemic and continuing extreme events to prepare for future events and build resilient cities.
+Given the need to implement artificial intelligence and real-time analytics on the edge to meet the demands of such cities, this workshop fits the general theme of ACM SIGSPATIAL.

+This year’s workshop invites papers in the following areas:
+-	Analytics integrating heterogenous spatio-temporal data for prediction, detection of anomalies and unusual patterns.
+-	Real-time analytics of dynamic and distributed data
+-	Edge and distributed computing and assess resilience of cyber-physical systems
+-	Human dynamics in the Age of Smart/Intelligent Systems
+-	Spatial social network analytics in the built environment
+-	Theoretical and practical applications of Internet of Things in urban settings
+-	Optimization of sensor locations for urban resilience in the context of design and planning
+-	Urban mobility data management and visualization
+-	Using augmented reality, simulations and 3D-geovisualization for urban planning and decision making
+-	Case studies of successful deployment of smart and resilient cities
+-	Policies and theoretical framework for successful deployment of intelligent and resilient cities
+-	Existing state-of-the-art and future directions in achieving both smart and resilient cities

+Specific attention will be given to papers that focus on resilience (community and infrastructure) in the context of COVID-19, and integrate heterogenous data and real-time computing/analytics/visualization to aid with the pandemic and other co-occurring hazards across the world.